capnhayfay/DSAI-BCF2-G1/README.md

 - Random Forest classification is the better model to predict fraudulent CC transactions.
 - SMOTE is good for balancing an imbalanced dataset, but will adversely affect the metrics of <br>
   classification models trained with SMOTE-adjusted datasets on test datasets.
--
+(Recall, F1 score) -

 ### What did we learn from this project?

-- Understanding utility, importance of encoding categorical variables in modelling
+- Understanding utility, importance of encoding categorical variables in modelling (CatBoost, Binary encoding)
 - Managing highly imbalanced data using Synthetic Minority Oversampling Technique (SMOTE)
-- Random Forest Classification, K-Nearest Neighbours (KNN) Classification
+- Random Forest Classification, K-Nearest Neighbours (KNN) Classification with sklearn
 - Understanding classification results, then applying them to data
-- Collaborating using GitHub, other platforms
+- Collaborating using GitHub, collaborative digital platforms

 ### References